The Unlikely Pilgrimage of Harold Fry

 As Harold walks hundreds of miles, he encounters strangers who each influence his journey.
 Along the way he reflects on his past, including the difficult relationship with his son and the emotional distance that has developed between him and Maureen.
 These memories are gradually revealed through songs and scenes that blend the present journey with moments from Harold’s life.
 The musical therefore explores not only the physical pilgrimage but also Harold’s internal search for forgiveness and understanding.

-The stage adaptation features music and lyrics that capture both the humour and the emotional depth of the story and reflects the communities Harold passes through.
+The stage adaptation featured music and lyrics that perfectly captured both the humour and the emotional depth of the story and reflected the communities Harold passed through.

 the-unlikely-pilgrimage-of-Harold-Fry The Unlikely Pilgrimage of Harold Fry